nf-core/eager/docs/usage.md

-7. For input BAM files you should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any downstream analyses.
+7. For input BAM files you should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actually need a reference genome for any downstream analyses.

 ##### TSV Input Method